American on deadly trip to Indian island: 'God sheltered me'

 It's not clear what happened to Chau when he swam back to the island the next morning.
 But on the morning of the following day, the fishermen watched from the boat as tribesmen dragged Chau's body along the beach and buried his remains.

-Seven people have been arrested for helping Chau, including five fishermen, a friend of Chau's and a local tourist guide, police say.
+Five fishermen, a friend of Chau's and a local tourist guide have been arrested for helping Chau, police say.

 In an Instagram post, his family said it was mourning him as a "beloved son, brother, uncle and best friend to us."
 The family also said it forgave his killers.